Showing books tagged "Poetry"

 This beautiful softcover edition is in fine condition, with no marks or tears and only minimal shelf wear.
 The pages are tight, appear unread, and the book is tight, square, and unmarked.
 Ludwig Marcuse, a philosopher and literary critic, provides an insightful introduction to this collection.
 His engagement with Heine's work is both scholarly and deeply personal, reflecting the enduring relevance of Heine’s themes across various historical contexts.
 First published in 1977, this paperback edition is part of Diogenes Verlag’s esteemed series of literary classics.
 Heinrich Heine’s poetry has resonated through generations, inspiring composers such as Schumann, Schubert, and Brahms to set his verses to music.
 This thoughtfully edited volume offers a compelling entry point into the lyrical and intellectual brilliance of one of Germany’s greatest poets.

-This like-new hardcover is near fine, no marks, pages are tight and appear unread, the book is tight, square, and unmarked.
-The slipcase is also unmarked, featuring beige boards that complement the slipcase design.
+This beautiful hardcover edition is in fine condition, with no marks.
+The pages are tight and appear unread, and the book remains square and unmarked.
+The slipcase is also in excellent condition, featuring beige boards that harmonize with its elegant design.
 A Gift Book of Herbs and Herbal Flowers: A Collection by Rosemary Hemphill is a beautifully illustrated hardcover anthology, first published in 1994 by Storey Books.
-This 112-page volume, presented in an elegant slipcase, offers a thoughtfully curated mix of poems, short prose, and folklore centered on herbs and herbal flowers.
-Celebrated for its nostalgic charm and aesthetic appeal, it makes a wonderful gift for herb enthusiasts, gardeners, and lovers of botanical art.
-Blending literary pieces with practical ideas, it provides inspiration and delight for readers of all kinds.
+This 112-page volume, presented in an attractive slipcase, offers a carefully curated selection of poems, short prose, and folklore celebrating herbs and herbal flowers.
+Praised for its nostalgic charm and visual beauty, it makes a lovely gift for herb enthusiasts, gardeners, and admirers of botanical art alike.
+Blending literary reflections with practical inspiration, it is a timeless tribute to the world of herbs.